maliMirkec/personal-website/site/blog/how-to-create-a-multi-step-static-form-with-kwes.md

 ---
 title: How to create a multi-step form the easy way
 date: 2020-02-08 05:39:43
-categories:
-  - Blog
 tags:
   - blog
+  - publications
+categories:
   - spg
   - ssg
   - kwes
+publication: DEV
 canonical: https://dev.to/starbist/how-to-create-a-multi-step-form-the-easy-way-51cp
 thumbnail: How_to_create_a_multi-step_static_form_with_Kwes-2x_u6sjh3.jpg
-comments: true
 description: "A multi-step form is a long-form that is broken into pieces.
 Learn how I add one to my site."
 ---